JunedConnect/devops-journey/notes/Docker/README.md

 - **Encryption** – Secrets are stored securely and never written to disk.
 - **Access control** – Only authorized containers can access them.
 - **Prevents leaks** – Unlike environment variables, secrets are protected from accidental exposure.

+---

+### Multistage Builds – Optimizing Dockerfiles for Efficiency

+When building a Docker image, it can get big because it includes things you don’t need to run the app.
+Multistage builds help by letting you have different steps in the Dockerfile.
+You can build the app in one step, and then use a second step to create the final image with only the files needed to run it.
+This makes the image smaller and faster to use.

+Why use multistage builds?

+- **Smaller Image Sizes** – By copying only the necessary files from the build stage, the final image is smaller and faster to pull from a registry.
+- **Cleaner Builds** – Build tools and temporary files are left behind in the build stage, ensuring the final image doesn’t include unnecessary dependencies.
+- **Faster Deployment** – With smaller images, deployments are quicker, saving time during the CI/CD pipeline.
+- **Security** – Reduces the attack surface by only including the runtime environment and excluding build tools that could pose security risks.